 Some of the laboratory exercises will be completed at home.
-As outlined in the syllabus, you are required to complete one laboratory approximately every two to three class periods, and since the laboratory exercises will count for 45% of your total course grade, it is important for you to do the assigned work.
+As outlined in the syllabus, you are required to complete one laboratory approximately every one to two weeks, and since the laboratory exercises will count for 45% of your total course grade, it is important for you to do the assigned work.